OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 This package is optimally designed to analyze trends in interesting medical events from datasets built under the OMOP Common Data Model.

-There are two ways to use this package: Fully automatic Mode and varying levels of Manual Mode.
-Fully automatic mode is currently limited to OMOP datasets.
-Fully automatic Mode will give the best results, but is currently limited to OMOP datasets.
-This mode requires limited input from the user and will do a full analysis of all the data you ask of it.
-This process is described below.

-If you do not use an OMOP dataset, you must use the Manual Mode described at the end of this document.
-It is quite a bit more complicated.

-## Package Contents
-1. All the functions to execute this package in for OMOP datasts;
-2. Knowledge base for grouping OMOP drugEra events by type of drug class.

-## Not included by necessary
-CONCEPT file that allows the program to understand what types of medical events it is analyzing.

 ## Dependencies and R Version
 This package was built using R 3.4.1 and dplyr version 0.7.2.